 Examiner reporters in the field received copies of some of the photos which they then showed to clerks at hotels and motels in the hope of finding anywhere the dead woman had been, and with whom.

-Red could be a valuable witness.
-Or he could be a killer.
+Red may be a valuable witness–or he may be a killer.

 NEXT TIME: A suspect is arrested.